TEACHERS CLOSE TO BORDERS

 Project Information

-The research project “Teachers Close to Borders: Uncovering Teachers’ Practices as they Work to Enact Equitable Teaching with Refugee Children” aims to understand the perspectives and practices of a small group of highly engaged teachers, previously identified in earlier research project GÖÇ-MAT, as holding potentials to enact equitable teaching practices in their work with refugee children and families.
-The project is funded by TÜBİTAK 2236 European Commission Horizon 2020 Marie Skłodowska-Curie Actions Cofund program “Co-Funded Brain Circulation2 Scheme (CoCirculation2)”.
+The research project “Teachers Close to Borders: Uncovering Teachers’ Practices as they Work to Enact Equitable Teaching with Refugee Children” aimed to understand the perspectives and practices of a small group of highly engaged teachers, previously identified in an earlier research project GÖÇ-MAT, as holding potentials to enact equitable teaching practices in their work with refugee children and families.
+The two-year project was funded by TÜBİTAK 2236 the European Commission Horizon 2020 Marie Skłodowska-Curie Actions Cofund program “Co-Funded Brain Circulation2 Scheme (CoCirculation2)”.

 Project Team